N1ngawolf3/Bot/README.md

 deploy it on heroku.
 Because it is free and allows me not to "kill" my pc.
 This repo is linked to heroku.

-It is my first useful and rather big project.
+It is my first useful project with few hundred strings of code.